WalletHub, Financial Company

 @WalletHub

-A credit card cash advance fee is a fee charged for withdrawing cash from the credit line on a credit card, using an ATM withdrawal or a convenience check.
-Cash advance fees are a percentage of the amount withdrawn (usually 2%-5%), a flat fee (typically $10-$15), or whichever option is more expensive.
-The latter scenario is the most common.
+A credit card cash advance fee is a charge for withdrawing cash from the credit line on a credit card, using an ATM withdrawal or a convenience check.
+Cash advance fees are typically structured as either a percentage of the amount withdrawn (usually 3%-5%) or a flat fee (typically $5-$10), with the higher of the two being charged.
 For example, if you take out a $250 cash advance with a credit card that has a cash advance fee of 5% or $10, whichever is greater, the fee will amount to $12.50 (5% of $250).

 In addition to cash advance fees from your credit card issuer, you’ll likely pay $2-$5 in ATM fees if you use your credit card to make a withdrawal.
 On top of those fees, you’ll also have to pay the credit card’s cash advance APR.
 The interest rate for a cash advance is usually even higher than a credit card’s regular APR, and cash advances begin accruing interest immediately.
 Typically, cash advance APRs are 20%-36%.